 The barn was beautifully and sympathetically converted in the late 1990s and now offers bright and spacious accommodation arranged over two floors.
 At the time of Timberwise’s visit, further refurbishment works to the barn were in progress.
-In the two storey section of the barn, the floor joist timbers to the upper floor level were exposed and there was little evidence of any current woodworm activity.
+In the two-storey section of the barn, the floor joist timbers to the upper floor level were exposed and there was little evidence of any current woodworm activity.

 At the rear elevation of the main property, a substantial canopy wraps around two of the wall areas with visible timbers present to the underside.
-These timbers showed evidence of historic woodworm infestation along with some suggestion that small amounts of current activity by the Common Furniture Beetle (Anobium punctatum) were present.
+These timbers showed evidence of historic woodworm infestation along with some suggestions that small amounts of current activity by the Common Furniture Beetle (Anobium punctatum) were present.

-Common Furniture Beetles are a dark-reddish colour with lines running down its wings and can leave exit holes up to 2mm in diameter.
+Common Furniture Beetles are a dark-reddish colour with lines running down their wings and can leave exit holes up to 2mm in diameter.
 It’s the most common kind of woodworm beetle and favours eating sapwood and European hardwoods.

-At the front elevation of the property, a substantially exposed lintol was present that showed evidence of significant amounts of historic infestation by both the Common Furniture Beetle and the Death Watch Beetle (Xestobium rufovillosum) in the form of tunnels in the timber as a result of boring woodworm larvae.
-Death Watch Beetle is a chocolate brown colour with patches of yellow hair, they prefer oak wood create a large amount of frass.
+At the front elevation of the property, a substantially exposed lintel was present that showed evidence of significant amounts of historic infestation by both the Common Furniture Beetle and the Death Watch Beetle (Xestobium rufovillosum) in the form of tunnels in the timber as a result of boring woodworm larvae.
+Death Watch Beetle is a chocolate brown colour with patches of yellow hair, they prefer oak wood to create a large amount of frass.